Many NJ SNAP Recipients Will Receive Enhanced Benefits;

 NJ SNAP provides food assistance to families with low incomes to help them buy groceries through a benefit card accepted in most food retail stores and farmer’s markets.
 Families can now also use their cards at select online grocery retailers to help maintain social distancing during the pandemic.

-“Food assistance remains as important as ever to families and individuals amid the ongoing economic difficulties and the health crisis,” Human Services Deputy Commissioner Elisa Neira said.
-“This will help keep families healthy and secure.”
+“This additional food assistance remains more important than ever to families and individuals amid economic difficulties and the health crisis,” Human Services Deputy Commissioner Elisa Neira said.
+“This is important help to many families.”

 “We encourage residents who need food assistance to visit and apply for SNAP online at www.NJHelps.org,” said Assistant Commissioner Natasha Johnson, who directs Human Services’ Division of Family Development and oversees the SNAP program.
-“I also thank the county Boards of Social Services staff who continue working tirelessly to get vital assistance to households.”
+“I also thank the county Boards of Social Services staff who have worked tirelessly to get vital assistance to households.”

 Human Services has also taken the following steps to help New Jerseyans access affordable food during the emergency:

-- Provided $279 million in special food assistance benefits to New Jersey children who otherwise would have received free or reduced-price school meals if not for COVID-19 school closures.
+- Provided $226 million in special food assistance benefits to more than 544,000 New Jersey children who otherwise would have received free or reduced-price school meals if not for COVID-19 school closures.

 - Launched online grocery ordering for SNAP recipients through Amazon, Walmart, ShopRite and The Fresh Grocer.